kitsudaiki/OpenHanami/docs/inner_workings/libraries/hanami_common.md

 ### Memory-Leak Tests

 The memory-leak-tests can check, if there are some delete-calls are missing inside your code.
 The test-structure is really similar to the compare-tests.
-For using the memory-leak-tests your test-class have to inherit the class `Kitsunemimi::MemoryLeakTestHelpter` and give the header fo the constructur a name for the test as string.
+For using the memory-leak-tests your test-class have to inherit the class `Hanami::MemoryLeakTestHelpter` and give the header fo the constructur a name for the test as string.
 Inside the single tests you can than call the two macros `REINIT_TEST();` and `CHECK_MEMORY();`.
 The first one has to be called every time at the beginning of a test-case, after all required data-structures for the test are initialized.
 The other has to be called at the end of the test-case.
 If there were some memory-leaks since the REINIT_TEST-call, a error-message is printed.

 - After a success the result would look like this: